tramitit/guides/en/germany/extension_of_passport.md

 ---
-title: "Extension of Passport"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: "Extend Your Passport Easily From Anywhere"
+- Germany
+date: '2024-06-07'
-description: "Step-by-step guide on how to extend your passport"
+description: Learn how to extend or renew your expiring passport for international travel - steps, necessary documents, and helpful tips provided in detail.
 draft: false
+meta_title: 'Passport Extension and Renewal Guide: Procedure and Required Documents'
+title: 'Passport Extension and Renewal Guide: Procedure and Required Documents'
-translationKey: "germany-extension_of_passport"
+translationKey: germany-extension_of_passport
 ---

 ## Description
 ### What is it?